List of districts in Punjab, Pakistan: 2017 – present

-In Pakistan, the division is the administrative unit which is higher in hierarchy than a district, but lower in hierarchy than a province.
-There are 11 divisions in Punjab, each of which have anywhere between three and six districts.
-They are separated by color on the map above, and you can find a list of them below ordered by alphabetical order.

-List of Districts
+List of the Districts by area, population, density, literacy rate etc.

-Below you will find a list of all 42 districts in the province of Punjab, along with the division it belongs to, the area of the district, the population and population density of the district, the average annual population growth rate of each district (between 1998 and 2017), and a map showing its location.
+Below you will find a list of all 41 districts in the province of Punjab, along with the division it belongs to, the area of the district, the population and population density of the district, the average annual population growth rate of each district (between 1998 and 2017), and a map showing its location.
 The districts are initially listed in alphabetical order, but they can be sorted in different ways by clicking the headers of the table.